-The main body is where you are going to supply the audience with all of your information.
+Your body paragraphs will be the source of information for your audience.
 It is always the biggest part of the essay and requires the most attention.
 When writing your body paragraphs, the points should be stated accordingly to the order of your thesis statement.
 If you deviate from that, it’s going to confuse the audience, especially those who are very attentive to your essay’s flow.
-Here are the main requirements towards writing a body paragraph:

-- Accuracy: Be cautious with information and do not contradict yourself.
-Include the main topics that you have presented in your main thesis.
+Accuracy: Be cautious with information and do not contradict yourself.
+Include the relevant subpoint (based on the body paragraph) that you have presented in your thesis.

-- Evidence: Every topic or an idea you present should be defended with sufficient evidence to accredit your words.
+Evidence: Every topic or idea you present should be defended with sufficient evidence to accredit your words.
 Provide details such as facts, statistics, and references.

 The goal of the main body is to answer any questions that have appeared in the reader’s mind after the introduction.
-Every new point should get the audience closer to understanding a complete concept.
-Your aim is to bring them to the same level of knowledge on the subject as you have in your capacity and that’s when you move forward and transition to your conclusion.
+Every new point should get the audience closer to understanding the complete concept.
+Ideally, your goal is to bring them to the same level of knowledge on the subject as you have in your capacity.
+After doing so successfully, it is time to transition to the conclusion.

 In any essay you write, whether it's an academic success essay or an academic goal essay, you have to start strong and finish even stronger.
 As you move towards the end of the paper, your reader won’t even remember what the first paragraph you wrote was about.
-Therefore, your duty as a writer will be to give them a reminder.
-The conclusion is going to include:
+Therefore, your duty is to give them a reminder.
+Overall, a good conclusion is going to include:

-- Summary: Rephrasal of the information you have stated if you are writing an expository, descriptive, or persuasive essay.
+Summary: A condensed paraphrasing of the stated information for the thesis and subpoints.
+(Only if you are writing an expository, descriptive, or persuasive essay)

-- Personal or Social Connection: In other words, why this information is relevant to you or society.
+Personal or Social Connection: In other words, why this information is relevant to society.
 Stating such a connection showcases the general importance of the subject and modern day relevance.

-- Final Statement: Most of the time it is going to be the last sentence and paragraph that you are going to conclude your work with.
+Overall Concluding Statement: This will normally be the last sentence that will tie a pretty knot around your work.
 If you have initially started with a rhetorical question, a nice touch would be to give the audience an answer to it here.
 If you have written a quote, rephrase it in your own words.
-It is important to leave the audience with a strong statement that is going to settle in their mind.
+It is important to leave the audience with a strong statement that is going to stay in their mind.

 Finalizing the Submission